What is a learning community?

 The TLC issues an open call for LC topics in late Spring that extends through summer quarter.
 Topics are announced at the campus Fall Faculty and Staff Retreat, on the TLC website, and through email (NBall).
 Interested faculty and staff have 10 days to sign up for one.
 An LC must have at least 5 participants (including facilitator/s) to "make."

 Learning can take many forms.
-Decide with your team what "IT" is that you hope to learn and/or to acheive before the end of the Spring quarter.
+Decide with your team what "IT" is that you hope to learn and/or to achieve before the end of the Spring quarter.
 Think about what you would like to share with the broader campus community about your learning experience.

 a campus workshop or presentation; a resource kit; a blog; a white paper or publication; a conference presentation; a website or wiki; a course design or re-design; policy or process recommendations; a multi-media resource; or a book review